oskay/Relief-SingleLine/README.md

 # Relief Single Line

-*Relief SingleLine* is the single line companion of [Relief](https://github.com/isdat-type/relief) oriented towards CNC and fablabs environment.
+*Relief SingleLine* is versatile sans serif “single-line” font with open paths designed oriented towards CNC (Computer Numerical Control) engraving and fablabs environment. *Relief SingleLine* provides a single line path for a pen, laser, or milling tool to follow for efficient & clean looking typographical rendering. *Relief SingleLine* has an “classic” outlined companion, [Relief](https://github.com/isdat-type/relief), for print and screen usages.

 ## Existing CNC mill & laser typographic tools
 Nowadays there is still a critically small amount of “central-line” or “single-stroke” fonts optimized for fablab environments and CNC mill or laser engraving practices, allowing the use of letters based on a single central line.
 Simultaneously, typographic tools dedicated to CNC engraving (such as [Hershey Text](https://wiki.evilmadscientist.com/Hershey_Text) extension on Inkscape) are hard to use, limited and the drawing quality of the proposed fonts doesn’t match current typographic standards.
 The existing offer (both commercial and open source) of single stroke fonts is very basic and the majority of these available typefaces are qualitatively deceptive (irregular drawing quality, poor spacing, no kerning, etc.).
 With the recent variable fonts technology, the typedesign field is currently in a boom, but strangely the rapidly democratizing domain of fablabs is hardly approached by typedesigners.
 This potential space for experimentation is practically left to engineers and “makers” which, despite all their noticeable efforts, need more typographic expertise and the help of the typedesign community.

 ## Relief, a skeletal font for fablabs and CNC engravings
-Relief is a versatile sans serif “central-line” typeface with open contours and skeletal letters designed for “makers” and fablabs’ environments by students of the Graphic Design Department of the Institut Supérieur des Arts et du Design de Toulouse / [isdaT](https://www.isdat.fr/) (Élisa Garzelli & Noëlie Dayma), a project proposed by François Chastanet (isdaT Graphic Design Department teacher) part of *Les Communs / Bibliothèque Infinie* pedagogical program curated by Nathalie Bruyère (isdaT Design Department teacher).
+Relief is a versatile sans serif “single-line” font with open paths designed for “makers” and fablabs’ environments by students of the Graphic Design Department of the Institut Supérieur des Arts et du Design de Toulouse / [isdaT](https://www.isdat.fr/) (Élisa Garzelli & Noëlie Dayma), a project proposed by François Chastanet (isdaT Graphic Design Department teacher) part of *Les Communs / Bibliothèque Infinie* pedagogical program curated by Nathalie Bruyère (isdaT Design Department teacher).
 The structure of this alphabet is influenced by Adrian Frutiger’s little known and underrated Vectora typeface.
-The idea is having things working honestly with as less kerning as possible, a sturdy design more based on drawing solutions than infinite kerning pairs.
 Relief comprises an additional ornamental geometric set matching with both uppercases and lowercases’ heights.

 Relief allows the user to drastically reduce the engraving / cutting machines’ runtime while offering a quality Bézier curves rendering.
 Relief project is based on a main skeletal .glyphs source and explores different font format exports: [Relief](https://github.com/isdat-type/reief) with classic closed outlines for print and web on one side (OTF, TTF, WOFF), *Relief SingleLine* as a skeleton font for engraving on the other side (open path OTF-SVG for Adobe, UFO for Fontlab Pad or Drawbot, SVG for Inkscape + Hershey Text Module and closed TTF for CAD softwares).